-Consider that your finger is you but also is not you.
+Consider that you are your finger, but you are also not simply your finger.
 If we use “is” in terms of strict identity (like Clark Kent is Superman) then your finger is not you because you are much more than a finger.
 However, if we use “is” to mean a part incorporated within a thing (like a tree is green, or trees are green things) then your finger is you because it is part of you.
-Bill Clinton famously tried explaining this with his “that depends what your definition of ‘is’ is”, which did not gain him much sympathy.
+If Batman is blue, and my car is blue, this doesn’t mean my car is Batman.
+Bill Clinton famously tried explaining this as a lawyer with his “that depends what your definition of ‘is’ is”, which did not gain him much sympathy.
 Being an individual human, you are and are not humanity.
 In fact, you are only one human out of quadrillions so far, so you are not very much of humanity at all, but what are you more than a human?

-Gongsun Long’s white horse argument demonstrates something basic in formal logic, that a conditional is not necessarily biconditional.
+Gongsun Long’s white horse argument demonstrates something basic in formal logic, that a conditional is not necessarily bi-conditional.
 If I know “If A, then B“, I do not know “If B, then A“.
 If something is part of my finger, then it is part of me, but this does not mean that if something is a part of me, it is a part of my finger (for instance, my ear).
-If something is a white horse, then it is a horse, but if something is a horse, this does not mean that it is a white horse, as it could be a black or yellow horse.
+If something is a white horse, then it is a horse, but if something is a horse, this does not mean that it is a white horse, as it could be a black or yellow horse, as Gongsun Long argues.

-In searching for images of Gongsun Long online, I found these awesome comics from cowbirdsinlove.com:
+In searching for images of Gongsun Long online, I found these brilliant comics from cowbirdsinlove.com:

 The last comic is quite inventive, a paradox of the School of Names sort, but not one they use.
 The choice between two people, any two, cannot itself be elected to office.
 Only a single person can hold office, not an open A or B, which is brilliant.